datuhira/IntentAI/README.md

 ## Demo note

-The public demo is connected so employers and other reviewers can try the current workflow.
 The production backend and abuse protections are not built yet.

 Please use **one prompt generation** when testing.
 One run shows the full experience.
 If the demo receives abusive traffic, I will remove public access while I finish server-side limits.